 The Eye of Horus sculpture, from the tomb of Tutankhamun, Cairo, Egypt

 Aside from her classic kohl liner, Cleopatra is known for wearing a bright blue eyeshadow on her eyelids, which was made of powdered lapis lazuli.
-According to historians, ancient Egyptians wore make-up to protect their eyes from the sun, and also to represent the eye of horus that ward off evil.
+According to historians, ancient Egyptians wore make-up to protect their eyes from the sun, and also to represent the eye of Horus that ward off evil.

 Funeral mask of King Tutankhamun, Valley of the Kings, Egypt

-What does the blue mean in China?
+What does blue mean in China?

 Marian Blue: What does the blue mean spiritually?

-Since the Medieval era, painters have depicted the Virgin Mary and Baby Jesus, clothed in Marian blue – a tone of the colour celeste, named for its exclusive use with the Virgin Mary.
-This associated the colour blue with holiness and purity.
+Since the Medieval era, painters have depicted the Virgin Mary and Baby Jesus, clothed in Marian blue – a tone of the color celeste, named for its exclusive use with the Virgin Mary.
+This associated the color blue with holiness and purity.
 When artists weren’t using lapis lazuli, they used azurite – a less expensive mineral and a common secondary product found in copper mines.
 Sometimes, artists would use azurite for initial underpainting, and would later enhance the artwork with lapis lazuli.